Commuter Student Engagement is committed to providing resources and services to support commuter students and their experiences.

 ability and desire to connect, participate, and contribute to the university

-Through the services and programs offered by Off-Campus and Commuter Services, students will:
+Through the services and programs offered by Commuter Student Engagement, students will:

 - Be able to apply principles of financial management to budgetary circumstances that are impacted when living in non-residential facilities.
 [Practical Competence]

 - Be able to use technology to effectively research off-campus housing options and access information regarding renting rights and responsibilities, student code of conduct jurisdiction, and other relevant off-campus and commuter student aspects as well as social and developmental opportunities.
 [Practical Competence, Social Responsibility and Service]

 - Be able to critically examine rental properties, leasing agreements, utility contracts and other undertakings in order to make informed decisions.
 [Practical Competence]